 WILD SEED MOBILE FIELD MUSEUM: is a converted 1968 Cree Camper that provides interactive pop-up events and displays at festivals, schools, and public spaces.
-Since the Pandemic the Field Museum has been camped out at Spencer Acres Farm.
-We are exploring bookings with the camper for the Spring/Summer 2022.
+Bookings with the camper are slated to reopen Summer 2023.

 Classes are on a range of topics rooted in sustainability, rewilding, traditional skills, and often connect with Wild Seed's Field Research which is conducted in several sites throughout the year.
 Past class topics include: natural dye, fermentation, ethical foraging, teas and infusions, papermaking, basketry, mushroom identification, plant identification, botanical brews (adult) and traditional skills.
 Along with a wide range of art media including beginning drawing/painting, sewing, weaving, printmaking, ceramics, crafts, and more!

-Brad's Fall Foray through the Missouri Mycology Society at the Lake of the Ozarks, MO.
+Brad's Fall Foray with the Missouri Mycology Society at the Lake of the Ozarks, MO.

 Whipporwhill Festival in Beattyville KY.